preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         `submit` is fired on the `form` element.
 When we click on the 'Submit' button, the submit event is fired on the `form` element.
 - When does the `load` event fire on `window` object?
 Once DOM nodes are created, and all assets (scripts, stylesheets, font files, images etc.) are fetched (and executed if necessary).

-    Explanation:
+    **Explanation**:

     The load event on the window object fires when the entire page is fully loaded, which includes:

-DOM content
+    - DOM content

-External scripts and stylesheets
+    - External scripts and stylesheets

-Images, videos, fonts
+    - Images, videos, fonts

-Other linked resources
+    - Other linked resources

     This is after everything has been downloaded and processed.